 Debt and Income

 Leasing a vehicle affects your debt-to-income ratio.
 Creditors assess the amount of debt you carry compared with your income to determine if you can afford another payment obligation.
 If you are in the market for a new home, you might want to hold off on leasing a vehicle until after you're approved for the mortgage.
+The same would apply if you had a car payment, though.
+The amount you're paying out each month counts against you when a lender is determining whether your income is enough to allow you to comfortably pay a mortgage each month, considering all your other debts.
 Borrowers with too much debt are viewed as a risk and can be turned down, even with a good credit score.

 Positive Effect on Credit